agustinkoszczej/lenovo-watchdog/README.md

 ## How to run

-1. Set up your [environment variables](https://github.com/agustinkoszczej/lenovo-watchdog/blob/master/.env) _(you can choose wheter to edit the .env file for local tests or set up them as env variables in your container)_
+1. Set your environment variables _(you can choose wheter to edit a ```.env``` file for local tests or set up them as environment variables in your container)_.
-2. Just run the following command and get notified:
+2. Run the following command and get notified:
 ```bash
 python3 lenovo_watchdog.py
 ```